diamondjacob181-svg/240574_IS301STRPROG/README.md

 # 240574_IS301STRPROG
-This is IS301 Ptojects and Labs Folder
+This is IS301 Projects and Labs Folder